Erica Riggins hosted the 47th annual Sickle Cell Benefit Dinner.

 “It is inherited when a child receives the sickle cell trait from both biological parents,” she said.
 “It is a lifelong illness that can be managed with treatment.
 It affects all people differently, and the severity differs from person to person.”

-For more information about the organization or SCD, or to donate to the group, visit www.sicklecellstpete.org.
+For more information about the sickle cell disease or to donate to the St. Pete Chapter, visit sicklecellstpete.org.

 To reach Karin Davis-Thompson, email firstname.lastname@example.org